Peru-Brazil Bilateral Trade Analysis 2023

 Market Diversification

-Beyond current focus on traditional sectors, new product categories offer potential for trade expansion.
+Beyond current focus on oils: petroleum oils and oils obtained from bituminous minerals, crude, new product categories offer potential for trade expansion.

 Supply Chain Vulnerabilities